ahampriyanshu/ahampriyanshu.github.io/_tutorials/latex-cheatsheet.md

 ---
-title: "LaTeX Cheatsheet"
+title: "Latex Cheatsheet"
-author: Priyanshu Tiwari
-excerpt: Guide to mathematical symbols and expressions in latex
+excerpt: Guide to mathematical symbols and expressions in LaTeX
-categories:
-  - cheatsheet
-  - latex
-tags:
-  - mathematical
-  - expressions
-  - latex
-  - guide
-  - cheatsheet
-  - greek
-  - logical
-  - symbol
+image:
+  thumbnail: /images/tutorial/latex.png
+  caption: "SS of the page"
 ---

-This website is using [MathJax v3](https://www.mathjax.org/#gettingstarted) to render LaTeX.
+# What is Latex ?

+> [LaTeX](https://www.latex-project.org/) is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.

+# What is MathJax ?

+> [MathJax](https://www.mathjax.org/) is an open-source JavaScript display engine for LaTeX, MathML, and AsciiMath notation that works in all modern browsers, with built-in support for assistive technology like screen readers.

+# Maths Symbol

 ## Algebric & logical Symbols